HELLO!

 On paper I'm super qualified, but who am I REALLY?

 I'm neurodivergent and queer which is a combination you see a LOT, surprisingly.
-I've lived in Tasmania for 10 years, and in the Huon Valley for almost 2 (at the time of writing this) I'm a nerd and a little bit geeky; I play video games, (currently rolling a Ninja in FFXIV, but also love mindless mobile gaming, and D&D) and I'm obsessed with stationary, stickers, pins, notebooks, calendars, and journals that I never use.
+I've lived in Tasmania for 10 years, and in the Huon Valley for just over 2 (at the time of writing this) I'm a nerd and a little bit geeky; I play video games, (currently a Hardcore Flurry Rogue in Diablo IV, but also love mindless mobile gaming, and Cards Against Humanity) and I'm obsessed with stationary, stickers, pins, notebooks, calendars, and journals that I never use.
 I love admin type work (see, total nerd) and will happily create basic websites and forms and do data entry and business marketing stuff for fun.
 I collect tarot cards, love astrology, and Zombie flicks are my jam.
 I love to read, but sometimes my ADHD gets in the way, and I end up with about 5 half read books scattered around my house (oops)

-I self-describe as youthful, a little chaotic, embarrassingly forgetful (thanks ADHD), a wife and a mum to 2 teenage kids.
+I'm youthful, a little chaotic, embarrassingly forgetful (thanks ADHD), a wife and a mum to 2 adultish kids.
 I love big dogs AND cats and own 2 of each.
 I've been told I have a great sense of humour; and I sing far too much for someone who really can't (just as well I have a good sense of humour).
 I also REALLY love coffee.

 So why the Alphabet Mafia?

-My youngest is trans, he was the first openly gay kid at his last high school and the first open trans person in the whole town, which happened to be a very conservative, insular, country town.
+Before we lived in the Huon Valley (my personal heaven on earth) we lived in a small, country town in the Tasmanian Midlands.
+My eldest kiddo is Asexual Aromantic.
+He has ZERO interest in any kind of sexual or romantic relationship.
+My youngest is trans, he was the first openly gay kid at his high school and the first open trans person in the whole town, which happened to be a very conservative, insular, place.
 There was a lot of generational families who had never been anywhere else.
 Had never experienced diversity of any kind.
 It was hard for my boy; rumours were rife, we became the even weirder, weird family.
 I hated the isolation for him.
 I hated the judgement.
 He's such a loving, compassionate, gentle kid and all people would focus on was his sexuality and gender.
 Outside of home, he had no support, and he would tell me stories of other queer kids at school who had been shunned, punished, and threatened by their family members.

 I couldn't stand the thought.
 It tore at my heart in ways I didn't imagine.
 I wanted to bundle them all up and bring them home and show them what love-without-judgement was like.
 I wanted to tell them they were amazing, and valid, and brave.
 I hated it for those kids, and for all the kids who lacked support, understanding, safety and love.
 So I decided to provide a space where they could get those things.
 It couldn't happen in the country town we were in at the time, as much as I tried, but when we moved here, I knew I'd found the perfect place.

-But I also know there is still an undercurrent of hate, of ignorance and judgement; and I want to provide a space where kids are protected from that.
+BUT I also know there is still an undercurrent of hate, of ignorance and judgement; one that I have, unfortunately, seen and been the target of first hand.
+I want to provide a space where kids are protected from that.
 I want to provide a space where they can learn to be who they are and THRIVE!
 I want to see our youth be bold and vibrant and confident.
 I want them to go out into our community with pride.

 Whether they have access to those things at home or not, they will always have it within The Mafia.
 We're a family now :D